 BOSTON, Mass. – Sophomore guard Cassandra Stapelfeld (Brookline, N.H.) scored 25 points, including 12 in the fourth quarter to help the Simmons University women's basketball team erase an 11-point second-half deficit and come away with a 70-62 victory over visiting Johnson & Wales University this afternoon in a Great Northeast Athletic Conference contest at Moore Gymnasium on the campus of Simmons in Boston, Mass.
 The Sharks finish their season with a 7-18 mark, including 4-8 in league play, while the Wildcats fall to 6-19 and 5-7.
+The win was the first for Simmons over JWU since a 67-61 overtime victory on January 12, 2010.

 Johnson & Wales earns the eighth seed in the GNAC Championship Tournament and will take on top-seeded Saint Joseph's College in the quarterfinal round on Tuesday, February 19 in Standish, Maine.